EnJunChoong/python_basic_for_42KL/README.md

-Note: Notesbooks or contents are not purely original and were compiled from multiple sources with no intention to infringe any copyrights.
+Note: Notebooks or contents are not purely original and were compiled from multiple sources with no intention to infringe any copyrights.
 If it did, please contant repo's owner.